BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 A testing process that verifies user interface elements—buttons, menus, and visuals—function correctly and provide a seamless, intuitive user experience.

-UI testing is the practice of validating an application's user interface (UI), the part that is visible to and interacted with by end users, to ensure that it looks, behaves, and responds as intended.
+UI testing is the practice of validating an application's user interface (UI)—the part users see and interact with—to ensure it looks, behaves, and responds as intended.

-It encompasses all visual and interactive components, ensuring they meet design specifications, function correctly, and offer a smooth, intuitive experience.
-Effective UI testing verifies that buttons, forms, layouts, and dynamic elements not only work properly but also remain consistent across different browsers, screen sizes, and devices.
+It covers all visual and interactive components, confirming they meet design specifications, function correctly, and provide a smooth, intuitive experience.
+Effective UI testing makes sure that buttons, forms, layouts, and dynamic elements work properly and remain consistent across browsers, screen sizes, and devices.

 Benefits of UI Testing

-1. Better User Experience: Fixes issues like broken buttons and incorrect links to avoid user confusion.
+• Better User Experience: Prevents issues like broken buttons and incorrect links that confuse users.

-4. Improved Usability & Accessibility: Makes the app easy to use for all, including people with disabilities.
+• Improved Usability & Accessibility: Makes the app easy to use for everyone, including people with disabilities.

 UI Testing vs. GUI Testing